ramshankarjaiswal/ansible/roles/alerta/README.md

 `ansible-playbook alerta.yml -i /path/to/my/inventory`

 ## Dependencies
-This role assumes that nginx and mongodb is already installed on the server

 ## Deploying and Running Alerta
-After deploying alerta using the ansible role, the following changes have to be made -
+After deploying alerta using this ansible role, the following changes have to be made -

 Modify the alerta configuration ( /etc/alertad.conf ) to specify the alertmanager_api_url i.e. replace localhost with the ip/hostname of the actual server where you are running alertmanager.